Emma Watson, Tom Hanks’ New Movie ‘The Circle’ Explores Perils Of Social Media

 The Circle starring Tom Hanks and Emma Watson will hit the theaters on April 28.

 The movie is based on a book by Dave Eggers, who explores the dangers of the digital world.
-The story revolves around the life of Mae Holland, a tech geek, who joins a powerful Internet firm.
+The story revolves around the life of Mae Holland, a tech geek, who joins a powerful internet firm.

 Emma Watson plays the role of nerdy Mae Holland.
 Like many ambitious young techies of the Silicon Valley, Mae believes it is an opportunity of a lifetime when she gets hired by the tech giant.